 Sprinkle half (a fourth for 4 pans) the raisins and chopped nuts over the glaze in each pan.
 The pans are now ready for the sliced dough.

 Rolling the Dough

-Divide the dough into 2 or 4 pieces, depending on how many pans you’re using to cook the buns.
-Roll each piece of dough into a rectangle about 12 inches wide and 10 inches long for 2 pans (6 inches wide and 10 inches long for 4 pans).
+Divide the dough into 2 pieces.
+Roll each piece of dough into a rectangle about 10 inches wide and 20 inches long.

-Place the Sticky Bun cinnamon swirl on the dough rectangle: rub 1 ½ tablespoons (2 teaspoons for 4 pans) of butter on the surface of each rectangle and sprinkle 1 tablespoon (1 1/2 teaspoons for 4 pans) of cinnamon all over the surface.
+Place the Sticky Bun cinnamon swirl on the dough rectangle: rub 1 ½ tablespoons (2 teaspoons for 4 pans) of butter on the surface of each rectangle and sprinkle 1 tablespoon of cinnamon all over the surface.

-Roll up the dough (the short way–so that you end up with a roll 10 inches long for 2 pans (6 inches long for 4 pans) and pinch the seam shut.
-Slice each rectangle’s dough into 16 pinwheels (8 pinwheels for 4 pans).
-Put the pinwheels in the baking pans, spacing them out evenly on top of the glaze, raisins, and nuts.
+Roll up the dough (the long way–so that you end up with a roll about 20 inches long) and pinch the seam shut.
+Slice the roll into about 20 pinwheels.
+Put the pinwheels in the baking pan or pans, spacing them out evenly on top of the glaze, raisins, and nuts.